These are some foods that should be avoided in cat’s diets:

 If methylxanthines and caffeinated are eaten by pets, they can cause vomiting and diarrhea, panting, excessive thirst and urination, hyperactivity, abnormal heart rhythm, tremors, seizures and even death.
 The darker the chocolate the more poisonous it is.
 White chocolate has no methylxanthines; milk chocolate has a moderate amount, while baking chocolate contains the highest.

-There is a chance that raw meat and eggs may contain bacteria such as Salmonella and E. coli, which can be harmful to both pets and humans.
-Raw eggs also contain an enzyme called avidin that decreases the absorption of biotin (a B vitamin), which can lead to skin and coat problems, but it takes a lot of ingesting of raw eggs to have this effect.
+Salmonella and E. coli inside raw meat and raw eggs can be harmful to both human and pets.
+Same as cats, an enzyme in raw eggs decreases the absorption of biotin (a vitamin B).
+For dogs, this may lead to skin and coat problems, but it takes a lot of ingesting of raw eggs to have this effect.